ksator/junos-automation-with-stackstorm/README.md

 ## All-in-one quick installation
 Run these commands to execute a deployment script that quickly install StackStorm on ubuntu (single-box deployment for demo).
-It will create the st2 user st2admin with the password Ch@ngeMe.
+It will create the st2 user st2admin with the password Ch@ngeMe (you can change this).
 ```
 sudo apt-get install curl
 curl -sSL https://stackstorm.com/packages/install.sh | bash -s -- --user=st2admin --password=Ch@ngeMe